-- Stevenson, Nelson, and Apollo Elementary Schools no longer had adequate capacity for the range of programs they offer, because capacity standards vary based on student, school, and community need.
+- Stevenson, Nelson, and Apollo Elementary Schools no longer had the adequate capacity for the range of programs they offer, because capacity standards vary based on student, school, and community need.

 - As noted above, enrollment in the District’s First Steps Preschool continues to grow.
 Operating a decentralized preschool is also challenging, and classrooms aren't appropriate for preschoolers.

 - There was limited space to expand the Dual Language Program.

-In July 2015, the District launched a facilities utilization study to assess how best to address these challenges.
+In July 2015, the District launched a facility utilization study to assess how best to address these challenges.
 Specifically, the study detailed options for:

 - Relieving the overcrowding.